History of the Department

 – Room 026 of the Memorial Student Center is acquired for student study and workspace.

-– Renovations to Room 147 of the Memorial Student Center, expanded space for a resource library, staff offices and student organization workspace.
+2000 – Renovations to Room 147 of the Memorial Student Center, expanded space for a resource library, staff offices and student organization workspace.
 Room 026 is converted to the department’s first conference room.

-2002 – Department mission were seamlessly redefined
+2002 – Department mission was seamlessly redefined and students began referring to it by the acronym DMS.

 2007 – National search resulted in C.J.
 Woods being named the third director